Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 }
 ```

-Comments SHOULD not be used to structure the code.
+Comments SHOULD NOT be used to structure the code.
 Instead of separating a long function with comments, it SHOULD be split into multiple shorter functions.

 <a id="text-output"></a>